giesselmann/nanopype/docs/installation.md

     docker pull giesselmann/nanopype

+The compressed docker image size is ~280 MB.
 You can extend or customize your docker in the following way:

     docker run -it --mount type=bind,source=/host/installer/path,target=/src giesselmann/nanopype